 Another danger are cyberthieves, who see easy targets in children.
-Criminals, for example, can combine a child’s Social Security Number with a fake date of birth and address to open bank accounts, get credit cards or loans.
+Without security orchestration automation and response, criminals, for example, can combine a child’s Social Security Number with a fake date of birth and address to open bank accounts, get credit cards or loans.

 As children grow, they learn the safe procedures of using the Internet and sharing information on social media.
 However, the time before this learning curve is the most dangerous - and this is when parents and educators should step in and offer guidance.
-It is important that as a parent you teach them ways to establish a Secure Web Gateway, to keep you safe from cyber crimes.
+It is important that as a parent you teach them ways to establish a secure Internet connection (which you can get from companies like EATEL) and browsing to keep you safe from cyber crimes.